DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 | 214953911892 | vpc-c53a98a2 | subnet-d54ad29c | subnet-0ec0af69 | sg-2249e95b |

-(if you have any doubt double check it whit the facilitator's team)
+(if you have any doubt double check it with the facilitator's team)

 Finally in the **Advanced** section, you have to create four *Environment variables*: